 The best-known Indigenous Australian film actor (and film personality) David Gulpilil is the eponymous hero of Charlie’s Country, the third film he has made with director Rolf de Heer.
 The Tracker appeared in 2002 as de Heer’s version of an early 20th century Australian story and Ten Canoes followed in 2006 as Gulpilil’s attempt to create a story about the history of his own community going back to before the occupation of Australia by Europeans.
 This third film is resolutely up-to-date.
 Once again it is written by Gulpilil and de Heer and co-produced by Peter Djigirr who had been the third partner on Ten Canoes.
-I’ve seen Ten Canoes but not The Tracker.
 I thought Ten Canoes was a fascinating film.
 However, the whole point of it was to visit the history of the Yolngu people before the arrival of White Australians, even though the film was inspired by an ethnographic photo archive from the 1930s.
 The history is a kind of riposte to colonial histories of Indigenous peoples.
 Charlie’s Country on the other hand is an indictment of a society which requires a great deal of Indigenous Australians today and seemingly offers little in return.

 Charlie is a man in his 60s who has had to move out of his house because it has been more or less taken over by his family – “too many people”, he says.
 He is living in a home-made shelter on the edge of his community in the Northern Territory and he seeks to fend for himself by going back to hunting.
 This is the basis of his first encounter with the police as he and his friend don’t have hunting licences and the gun they use is confiscated.
 He makes a spear but this too is confiscated.
 Everything he wants to do turns out to be illegal or regulated and eventually he decides to return to the bush but he catches pneumonia and ends up in hospital.
 The narrative is essentially Charlie’s decline in which all his cultural ties are stripped away.
 (The biggest tie is to the land, which he claims, quite reasonably, is his land.)
 Charlie will reach rock bottom and then he might just be dragged back from the precipice but what will the future hold?
 Is there a way for an Indigenous man to survive with dignity and self-control in White Australia?
 I found the film extremely distressing and I could barely watch at times.
 I have to concur with reviewers who have said that the face of David Gulpilil – full of character and at times wary and resolute, at others quizzical and sometimes stoical or blank, but always powerfully commanding the screen – is the abiding image of the film.